Timelash (UFO)

-Story
+Plot

 In the pre-title sequence, Commander Straker appears to go berserk, smashing equipment in SHADO Headquarters.
 After a brief chase he is restrained and found to have a hypodermic needle and an ampoule of an unidentified drug on his person.
 Col. Lake is found unconscious on the roof, while on the studio backlot a man's dead body is found in a mini-car.
 Dr. Jackson subjects Straker to hypnosis, during which he relates the rest of the episode in flashback to Jackson and Paul Foster.

-Straker and Lake are attacked by a UFO whilst en route to Headquarters.
+Straker and Lake are attacked by a UFO while en route to Headquarters.
 As they pass through the outer checkpoint, night mysteriously turns into day; they find everyone and everything, both on the studio lots and inside SHADO HQ, frozen in time.
 The effect begins to overtake them as well.
-In order to counter it, they inject themselves with potentially life-threatening doses of an experimental stimulant.
+To counter it, they inject themselves with potentially life-threatening doses of an experimental stimulant.

 Inside SHADO HQ they encounter Turner, a SHADO operative who is working for the aliens.
 He has placed a device in the HQ that freezes time on Earth and allows a UFO to approach the planet undetected.
 Straker and Lake attempt to kill Turner but he is able to manipulate time to avoid their attacks.

-The UFO is waiting for time to unfreeze in order to attack SHADO HQ.
+The UFO is waiting for time to unfreeze to attack SHADO HQ.
 Straker arms himself with a shoulder-fired missile to destroy it.
 However, Turner ambushes the pair, knocking Lake unconscious and stealing a key required to operate the missile.
 Straker hunts down Turner, chasing him in mini-cars through the studio lot.
 Turner tells Straker he cannot shoot him, for he is never where Straker sees him to be.
-To counter this, Straker - reasoning that Turner must still be nearby - shoots in a wide arc, hoping that at least one bullet will find its mark.
+To counter this, Straker – reasoning that Turner must still be nearby – shoots in a wide arc, hoping that at least one bullet will find its mark.
 He thereby kills Turner, gets the missile key, and destroys the incoming UFO; returning to HQ he begins smashing pieces of equipment, hoping to destroy Turner's device.
 By now the drug has made him paranoid, and he continues his destructive spree even after he succeeds and time unfreezes.

 The story returns to the present.
 Jackson and Foster allow Straker to rest, while musing on the nature of time.